 My companions and I made our way to the museum, located in what was the village school.
-It is a well laid out space with a video that provides a brief overview of the history leading up to the massacre and hundreds of images from the time, including one of the “Buffalo Soldiers“– a nickname given to the African American soldiers who were a segregated unit that served in the Italian Campaign from 1944 to the war’s end.
+It is a well laid out space with a video that provides an overview of the history leading up to the massacre.
+There are hundreds of images from the time, including one of the “Buffalo Soldiers“– a nickname given to the African American soldiers who were a segregated unit that served in the Italian Campaign from 1944 to the war’s end.

 In the museum I learned that there had been no justice served for the Nazi’s crimes.

 In 2005, an Italian military court found the ten members of the 16th SS “Reichsfuehrer” division responsible for the massacre and sentenced them to life in prison in absentia.

 Germany however did not extradite them to Italy.
 In 2012, after a ten-year German investigation, the Stuttgart Public Prosecutor’s Office dropped it, citing lack of evidence.

 Unfortunately the Italians only started their investigation in the 90s, after a journalist found witness statements.
 It is shame that after the Italian court ruling when the former Nazis were already in their 80s, the Germans then dragged on for ten years only to cite lack of evidence.
 This means that when the investigation was re-opened in 2014, the former Nazis were in their 90s and many had died.

 It was a court in Karlsruhe Germany, that in 2014 overturned the Stuttgart decision in the case of one of the Nazis, Gerhard Sommer.

 Sommer is one of the “most wanted Nazi criminals” due to his participation in the massacre at Sant’ Anna.

 When the Karlsruhe court re-opened the case against Sommer, there was a glimmer of hope that justice might be served in some small way.